This article covers the New Bus for London’s visit to Singapore in 2016.

 For the 2014 visit, refer to this article.

-The New Bus for London (other names: Borismaster, New Routemaster, NBFL) visits Singapore for the second time in March-April 2016, preceded by an earlier stint in February 2014.
+The New Bus for London (other names: New Routemaster, NBFL, Borismaster) visits Singapore for the second time in March-April 2016, preceded by an earlier stint in February 2014.
 The bus, with vehicle number plate LTZ 1665, belongs to Go-Ahead Group’s bus fleet in London with fleet code LT665.
-It was shipped into Singapore on 29 February 2016, and parked inside Loyang Bus Depot, which Go-Ahead Group was occupying as the successful tenderer of the Loyang Bus Package.
+It was shipped into Singapore on 29 February 2016, and parked inside Loyang Bus Depot, which Go-Ahead Group was then occupying as the successful tenderer of the Loyang Bus Package.

 Originally speculated to appear at LTA’s Our Bus Journey Carnival, the bus did not show up at the first carnival at Ngee Ann City on 11-13 March 2016.
 The Go-Ahead Group booth at the event only featured an image cutout of the New Bus for London, enticing visitors to take photos with the image to stand a chance of winning an EZ-Link Card with $20 stored value.

 An image of the New Bus for London inside Loyang Depot, which was posted online by an individual with depot access prior to the start of the carnival, was widely spread through a Facebook post captioned “New Bus in Singapore.
 Going to launch soon…”.
 The image found itself on multiple online platforms and misled many netizens believing that the bus was entering trials on local roads.
 Go-Ahead Group later clarified on the news that the bus was not meant for service in Singapore, but only for publicity purposes.

 Spot our Routemaster on the roads this weekend or join us at the LTA Carnival at VivoCity and stand a chance to win an EZ-Link card with $20 stored value! ….